Monday, March 23, 2020

 Obligation overwhelms me.

 But why should I hold the door open for this guy?
 I saw him get out of a car so he was clearly able to drive himself here.
-He’s walking upright and both of his arms seem to function just fine.
+He’s walking upright and both of his (empty) arms seem to function just fine.
 The door isn't heavy.
 Surely, he’s capable of opening it for himself.

-I thought too long about it so here I am, half in a store's foyer, holding a door open with my body bent in some strange way which bodies were not meant to bend.
-Now this not-heavy door is feeling heavy.
-I still have time to let it go and walk in.
+I thought too long about it so here I am, half in a store's foyer, holding a door open with my body bent in some strange way.

-And what would happen?
 A stranger thinks I’m rude.
 Even if he says something, I can pretend I'm sorry and be done with it.

 But no, I'll hold it for him because that's what's "supposed to" be done.